crush-157/CloudTestDrive/accs-psm/README.md

 ### Steps ###

 #### Download the latest version of command line tool ####
-First identify your REST API server name.
-If you log in to your Oracle cloud account with a US data center, use **psm.us.oraclecloud.com** otherwise, use **psm.europe.oraclecloud.com**.
+First identify your REST API server name, in our case it will be **psm.europe.oraclecloud.com**.

 Use cURL to send a request.
 The format is: